Praga E.114

-The Praga E.114 was a single-engine sport airplane, designed and manufactured by the Czechoslovakian company ČKD-Praga.
+The Praga E.114 was a single-engine sport airplane, designed and manufactured by the Czechoslovak company ČKD-Praga.
 Due to its light weight it was also called Air Baby.

 Design and development

 The Praga E.114, first flown in 1934 and designed by Jaroslav Šlechta, was a high wing, cantilever monoplane seating two in a side-by-side cabin.
 It was an all wood aircraft with a two spar single piece wing; the spars and ribs were built from pine and plywood and the wing plywood covered.
 The wing section was reflexed at the trailing edge.
 The wing had a constant chord centre section with taper on the trailing edge outboard and rounded tips.
 The ailerons were plywood covered and unbalanced.

 Its fuselage was a pine framed, plywood covered hexagonal box, with the straight edged fin an integral part.
 The rudder was rounded and horn balanced.
 Though the rudder was wood framed and covered, the tailplane, mounted just above the fuselage and externally braced from below, had a tube steel structure and was fabric covered.
 The elevators were balanced by an elastic rope to the control column.